Top 50+ Embedded C Interview Questions and Answers

 Ans:

-13. How can timers and counters be used together to implement advanced timing functionalities in embedded systems?
+13. How can timers and counters be combined for advanced timing in embedded systems?

 Ans:

-14. What are the trade-offs between static and dynamic memory allocation in embedded systems, and how do you decide which approach to use?
+14. What are the trade-offs between static vs. dynamic memory allocation in embedded systems?

 Ans:

-15. How do memory management challenges differ between bare-metal embedded systems and those running on real-time operating systems (RTOS)?
+15. How does memory management differ between bare-metal and RTOS-based embedded systems?

 Ans: